 Filter Prefixes

-kube: Kubernetes namespace kube:production
+kube: Kubernetes namespace kube:production Match all pods in the production namespace

-name: Container name name:my-app
+name: Pod name name:my-app Match pods named my-app

-image: Container image image:nginx
+image: Container image name image:nginx Match pods running the nginx image

 Container Include & Exclude Filtering